 You can fund a tribunal case in many ways.
 If you have other means to fund your claim, such as the coverage provided by your insurance policy, for instance, we will discuss this matter with you during our first meeting.

-We can make room for different types of funding arrangements, such as conditional fees or damage-based arrangements.
+We can make room for different types of funding arrangements, such as damage-based arrangements.
 This is dependent on prospects and the value of your claim.
 Rest assured that we will explore all the options available to you on your first appointment with us.

 Types of cases